-So you’re a happy user of the Amazon Firestick, and you can’t wait to sit down, grab your remote and put on your favorite streaming app and escape into that world.
+So you’re a happy user of the Amazon Firestick, and you can’t wait to sit down, grab your remote, put on your favorite streaming app, and escape into that world.

 But in a frustrating scenario, you find your Firestick remote not working.
 You’re not a dummy, of course.
 It must be the batteries (because that’s usually the reason), so you swap them out for a pair of fresh ones.